nibblet787/lights-camera-drive/README.md

 * Technology - Angular JS, Node, Mongoose, Express, Html and CSS

 ## CURD path:
-* An index page that displays the navigtion partial and body div where each partials loads.
+* An index page that displays the navigation partial and body div where each partials loads.
 * View Partial - display all cars listing
 * Create Partial - user creation/signup form
 * Login Partial - user can login to their account using login form